wvhulle/rust_presentations/functions_type_elision.md

 ## Closures

----

-## Closures

-### What are closures?

-Because they can be anonymous, closures are useful for **functional programming**.

-Functional programming languages require functions as **first-class citizens**.

-We have to be able to pass them around anonymously, which is why they are also called **anonymous functions**.
+Anonymous functions that can capture variables.

-In lambda-calculus closures are written using a lambda, so they are also called **lambda-functions**
+In **lambda-calculus** closures are written using a lambda which is why they are also called **lambda-functions**

 For example: